dmydud/theory-for-data-science/Models/Naive-Bayes-Classifier/README.md

 By taking the logarithm of posterior probabilities, we transform multiplication into addition, which is numerically more stable.
 This prevents the likelihoods from becoming excessively small and helps mitigate the risk of underflow.

+## Bernoulli Naive Bayes (Binary Features)

+In Bernoulli Naive Bayes, features are binary variables indicating whether a particular feature is present or absent in a given instance.
+This variant is often used in text classification tasks where the presence or absence of words in documents is considered.

+The probability estimation for Bernoulli Naive Bayes involves calculating the probability of a feature being present or absent within each class.

+The formula for estimating the likelihood of a binary feature $x_i$ given a class $Y$ is:

+$$P(x_i|Y) =
+\begin{cases}
+p_i & \text{if } x_i \text{ is present in } Y \\
+1 - p_i & \text{if } x_i \text{ is absent in } Y
+\end{cases}$$

+Where:
+- $p_i$ is the probability of feature $x_i$ being present in instances belonging to class $Y$.

+## Complement Naive Bayes
+Complement Naive Bayes is a variant of the Naive Bayes Classifier that is **particularly useful for imbalanced datasets**, where one class significantly outnumbers the other.
+It essentially calculates probabilities with respect to the complement of each class and then selects the class with the smallest complementary probability.
+This approach tends to perform well in text classification tasks, especially sentiment analysis.

+## Hybrid Naive Bayes
+Hybrid Naive Bayes combines multiple Naive Bayes models, each specialized for different types of features, into a single classifier.
+For example, it can incorporate both Gaussian Naive Bayes for continuous features and Bernoulli Naive Bayes for binary features.
+This approach allows the classifier to handle datasets with mixed feature types more effectively and can potentially improve classification accuracy.

 ## Advantages of Naive Bayes Classifier